CyclotronResearchCentre/bidsme/README.md

  ```
  -o par1=val1 -o par2=val2
  ```
- These parameters will be parsed into dictionary and feeded to `InitEP`:
+ These parameters will be parsed into the dictionary and fed to `InitEP`:
  ```
  {
  	"par1": "val1",